Estrogen dominance is one of the women’s most common hormone imbalances but may also occur in men.

 3. Reduce Alcohol

 Last but not least, alcohol should not go completely unmentioned.
-It distracts the liver from other metabolic and detoxification tasks, including eliminating excess estrogen from the body.
+It distracts the liver from other metabolic and detoxification tasks, including eliminating excess estrogen.

 This way, the liver helps balance sex hormones naturally.